swiss-avalanches/swiss-avalanches.github.io/README.md

 #### Comments

 We are aware that using external datasets is risky but we are very motivated by this topic.
-It is difficult to estimate the size and exploitability of our datasets as we have not been throw an in-depth analysis for now but we think that the plan in the next section is managable.
+It is difficult to estimate the size and exploitability of our datasets as we have not been through an in-depth analysis for now but we think that the plan in the next section is managable.

 We might also use *news articles* to extract data stories and outline interesting avalanche cases with details, engaging more the reader.
 These articles would be hand picked, that is why we do not consider this as a core dataset.